10 Ways to Bond With Your Rabbit

 5. Offer Healthy Treats

 Rabbits can teach us a lot when it comes to healthy treats.
 They don’t like sweet things or junk food, and the most unhealthy thing you can give them is actually carrot or apple (as these are relatively high in sugar)!
-It helps you bond with your pet if you offer tempting greens, celery sticks or other yummy things.
+Offering your pet healthy treats can help you bond, as they help your rabbit realise you mean well.
 The rabbit will cautiously approach and take a nibble, and you’re a step closer to breaking down those barriers and properly bonding.

 6. Pet your Rabbit

-Once your rabbit is comfortable around you, and doesn’t run away when you approach with your hand extended, it’s time to start petting them.
-Physical contact with your pet is one of the most natural ways to form a bond, and although you may find at first that the rabbit doesn’t seem too keen to be pet, this is totally normal, and nothing to worry about.
+Once your rabbit is comfortable around you and doesn’t run away when you approach with your hand extended, it could be time to start stroking them.
+Physical contact with your pet is one of the most natural ways to form a bond, and although you may find at first that the rabbit doesn’t seem too keen to be stroked, this is totally normal, and nothing to worry about.
 It may take a few weeks before you have your rabbit sitting comfortably in your lap.

 8. Copying Your Rabbit